 10. Participates in professional and community activities for professional development and improvement of care and discipline.

-The Bachelor of Sciences in Nursing Program at the University of Puerto Rico obtained its initial accreditation in 1992 by the National League for Nursing Accrediting Commission (currently known as the Accreditation Commission for Education in Nursing).
+The Bachelor of Nursing Program at the University of Puerto Rico at Humacao obtained its initial accreditation in 1992 by the National League for Nursing Accrediting Commission (Currently known as the Accreditation Commission for Education in Nursing).
 Which has maintained continuously in each cycle of re-accreditation for the past 26 years.
-Our next re-accreditation visit, in the fall of 2019, we obtained the distinction of receiving ACEN recertification, for the Achievement of Quality and Excellence in Nursing Education until the fall of 2027.
+On our recent re-accreditation visit, in the fall of 2019, we obtained the distinction of receiving ACEN recertification, for the Achievement of Quality and Excellence in Nursing Education until the fall of 2027.